10 amazing wheelchair-friendly things to do in Cape Town

 10.)
 Visit the V&A Waterfront

 The Victoria & Albert Waterfront is not only a working harbor but also a vast shopping complex with more than 450 retail shops.
 One day is not enough to explore the entire area as there is so much to see and do.
 The entire V&A Waterfront complex is completely wheelchair-accessible.
 Wheelchair users can even ride the 40 meters high Cape Wheel.
 There are countless restaurants as well as the V&A Food Market offering all different kinds of local and international food.
-The Two Oceans Aquarium and the in September 2017 newly opened Zeitz MOCAA (Museum of Contemporary Art Africa) are both worth a visit, too.
+The Two Oceans Aquarium and the recently opened Zeitz MOCAA (Museum of Contemporary Art Africa) are both worth a visit, too.